vananh1232/AI-Photo-Enhancer-APP/README.md

 Image super-resolution is based on the SRCNN paper.
 I used the dataset from this paper, along with the DIV2K dataset for the X4 model.

-Here are some test results:
+Here are some of my test results:

 <img width="1268" alt="Screen Shot 2021-08-04 at 2 03 44 AM" src="https://user-images.githubusercontent.com/83958894/130793075-306b59fa-d6ac-49bb-b387-2b5edc07a2f8.png">